ayomideRussianCode/TodoApp/README.md

 # To-Do App with React, TailwindCSS, and TypeScript

 I created  a simple, responsive, and interactive app that helps you manage your tasks.
 It’s built with React-vite, TailwindCSS, and TypeScript, and it includes features like adding, deleting, and marking tasks as complete.
-Plus, it has a dark mode toggle
+Plus, it has a dark mode toggle.

 # Features